TRAVELABROOD.COM.AU

 Returning our bikes, we then visited the park on foot in order to visit attractions such as: Strawberry Fields, Belvedere Castle, Bethesda Terrace and Fountain, Bow Bridge and The Mall.
 The park is so large, you couldn't possibly see everything in one day.

 New Yorkers will plan their weekend around brunch and since it was a public holiday, why not do what the locals do?
-We enjoyed french toast and peach bellini's at Refinery Rooftop, before wandering back through the city via New York's Forth of July sponsor Macy's Department Store.
+We enjoyed french toast and peach bellini's at Refinery Rooftop, before wandering back through the city via New York's Fourth of July sponsor Macy's Department Store.

 This year, five barges on the East River let off 96,000 fireworks for the Macy's Fourth of July celebration.
 The show was spectacular with vantage points running the length of FDR Drive.
 There are heaps of expensive private cruises and functions offering cocktails and canapes whilst watching the fireworks, alternatively you can find a spot along the river and enjoy the display for free.